-Site 24×7 is an observability solution providing all that is needed to get full visibility into your website’s health, application performance, infrastructure, and network gear.
+Site24×7 is a cloud monitoring service providing all that is needed to get full visibility into your website’s health, application performance, infrastructure, and network gear.
 Both when it comes to metrics and logs.
 Set up alerts based on advanced rules to limit down the alerts fatigue and get insights from your mobile applications.
-Monitor servers and over 50 common technologies running inside your environment including common and widely used Apache or MySQL.
+Monitor servers and over 50 common technologies running inside your cloud-based environment including common and widely used Apache or MySQL.

 - Website monitoring with the support for monitoring HTTP services, DNS and FTP servers, SMTP and POP servers, URLs, and REST APIs available both publicly and in private networks.

-- Server monitoring with support for Microsoft Windows and Linux and over 50 common technologies plugins, like MySQL or Apache.
+- Server monitoring with support for Microsoft Windows and Linux and over 50 common technology plugins, like MySQL or Apache.

 - Full features network monitoring with routers, switches, firewalls, load balancers, UPS, and storage support.

 - Application performance monitoring and log management with support for server, desktop, and mobile applications and alerting capabilities.